 Indonesia AirAsia is a low cost carrier based at Jakarta Soekarno-Hatta International Airport.
 The airline is a JV between Malaysian LCC AirAsia (49%) and PT Fersindo Nusaperkasa (51%).
-Indonesia AirAsia operates a fleet of Airbus A320 aircraft to destinations across Indonesia, and international services from Indonesia to destinations in Australia and South East Asia.
+Indonesia AirAsia operates a fleet of Airbus A320 aircraft both domestically and internationally to destinations in South East Asia and Australia.

 Location of Indonesia AirAsia main hub (Jakarta Soekarno-Hatta International Airport)